Select a news category to view

 Being Hijra

-Our Made in Wales project which celebrates films with Welsh connections, is currently funded to March 31st 2023 and we are working on the future funding plan, with films such as Being Hijra and London Recruits in our calendar.
+Our Made in Wales project which celebrates films with Welsh connections, is currently funded to March 31st 2023 and we are working on the future funding plan, with films such as India’s 1st Best Trans Model Agency and Comrade Tambo’s London Recruits in our calendar.
 We will also work with our partners at Ffilm Cymru Wales / BFI Network Cymru to champion new and emerging filmmakers across the UK.

 We will collaborate with BFI Film Academy Plus, the newly named UK-wide in-venue education offer, which will help to connect 16- to 25-year-olds to film culture and career pathways.
 Also led by Chapter in Wales, funding will support masterclasses, screenings and bursaries.
 The scheme will help young film enthusiasts to learn about the industry, watch cultural cinema, get to know their local venues and develop skills as independent filmmakers and curators.